 Cast iron is a fantastic retainer of heat though, and while yes, it can definitely scratch the surface of the shiny glass top while you're induction cooking, the combination can have some great benefits.
 Yes, the cast iron induction stove combo can work well, you just need to be (really) careful!

 In this article, we'll share a few tips and tricks to help you better protect your induction cooktop when you're using cast iron cookware.
 Let's make a start by taking a look at how induction cookers actually work, so you can see why you would want to use your heavy cast iron pans on them in the first place.

 Induction cooktops consist of a layer of glass that covers an electromagnetic field below it.
-You place your pot or pan on the cooktop, and energy from the electromagnetic field is transferred directly to the pan itself.
+You place your pot or pan on the cooktop (such as a stainless steel option), and energy from the electromagnetic field is transferred directly to the pan itself.
 Instead of the cooktop supplying heat for an intermediary, such as an electric coil, the electromagnetic field ensures that the source of energy becomes the pan itself.

 Induction cooking is much faster than more traditional methods because the energy transfer is much more efficient.
 A pan will heat up more efficiently on an induction cooktop than on an electric stovetop or gas burner.
-For the system to work, the cookware you use needs to be a conductive metal, or the electromagnet won't work.
+For the system to work, the cookware you use needs to be a conductive metal (stainless steel and carbon steel are options), or the electromagnet won't work.

 Cast iron cookware is definitely metal.
 Which means that it works as a great conductor.